phobost/SWE-Shopping-App/docs/proposal/proposal.typ

 - Christian: Create a rudimentary database that will be improved upon
 - Joseph: Set-up front end foundation
 - Dan: Learn how to apply and create an authentication service
-- Matthew: Begin workign on the image storage service
+- Matthew: Begin working on the image storage service

 = Challenges and Constraints
 An obvious challenge for this project is the introduction and use of different database and front end technologies.
 As most of the group has varying levels of comfortability and experience with these different technologies, being able to communicate intricacies of each technology while working on the project will prove to be a difficult challenge on top of learning the new technologies.